MarcoHassan/Exchange-Rates-Modelling/README.md

       2.3 Variance decomposition of the implied impulse response and the within implied vector moving average model in order to check for endogeneity in the series.

+Step 3: ARIMAX

+## Out of Sample Performance

+Step 1: Plot the different predictions to get a feeling of the model

+Step 2: Compute statistics for different distance measures from the realizations

+Step 3: Perform an analysis of the predictive power using the Diebold Mariano test